e3da/PowerSynth2-pkg/README.md

 # PowerSynth 2 Release Series Package Repository
 ## Repository Overview
 This is the pkg repository for PowerSynth 2.
-Refer to the [PowerSynth2-src](https://github.com/e3da/PowerSynth2-src) and other related repos for the latest source code.
+Refer to the [PowerSynth2-core](https://github.com/e3da/PowerSynth2-core) and other related repos for the latest source code.
-This repository contains additional data files, materials, test cases, and manuals used to prepare the release package.
+This repository contains additional data files, materials, pre-build models, test cases, and manuals used to prepare the release package.

 ## PowerSynth 2 Installation Instructions
 PowerSynth 2 can be run from the source code directly.
 It is developed natively on Linux and then ported onto Windows.
 However, users need to configure environments and install all dependencies.
 For user convenience, we provide a self-contained package on [PowerSynth Release Website](https://e3da.csce.uark.edu/release/PowerSynth/) to run it out-of-the-box.